cloudmelon/Cloud-Native-Playbook/06 - Observability.md

 <img src="screenshots/Kubectl top.PNG" alt="kubectl top" width="800px"/>

-### 5. Debugging & Troubleshooting :
+## Play 5.
+Debugging & Troubleshooting :

-Play 1 : Use the following to check the container :
+### Use the following to check the container :

      kubectl describe pod melon-pod

 The **Events** section is very important to check.

-Play 2 : Edit the pod :
+### Edit the pod :

       kubectl edit pod melon-pod -n melon-ns

+Remember, you CANNOT edit specifications of an existing POD other than the below.

+      spec.containers[*].image

+      spec.initContainers[*].image

+      spec.activeDeadlineSeconds

+      spec.tolerations

-Play 3: Add liveness probe
+### Add liveness probe

 Save the object specification, export the spec NOT the status :